FAQs

 I'm a subscriber but my email isn't being recognized.
 What should I do?

-If you've confirmed the email is correct and still can't access the platform, reach out through Substack's messaging system for support.
+If you've confirmed the email is correct and still can't access the platform, reach out to us for support.

 Why was I logged out?